Vaibhavi1402/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression
 Q1) Delivery_time -> Predict delivery time using sorting time.
 Build a simple linear regression model by performing EDA and do necessary transformations and select the best model using R or Python.
+Q2) Salary_hike -> Build a prediction model for Salary_hike Build a simple linear regression model by performing EDA and do necessary transformations and select the best model using R or Python.
+EDA and Data Visualization.
+Correlation Analysis.
+Model Building.
+Model Testing.
+Model Predictions.

 EDA and Data Visualization, Feature Engineering, Correlation Analysis, Model Building, Model Testing and Model Predictions using simple linear regression. https://vaibhavi1402.github.io/Simple-Linear-Regression/